 FPUA is a municipally owned utility operating electric, water, wastewater, and natural gas utilities.
 The electric utility owns an internal, looped, 69kV transmission system for system load.
 There are two interconnections with other utilities, both at 138 kV.
-The FPUA's Hartman Substation interconnects to FPL's Hartman-Midway #1, Hartman-Midway #2, and Emerson via Fort Pierce Substations.
-The second interconnection is from the FPUA's Garden City (#2) Substation to County Line Substation No. 20 by a 7.5 mile, single circuit 138 kV line.
-FPUA and the City of Vero Beach jointly own County Line Substation, the 138 kV line connecting to Emerson Substation, and some parts of the tie between the two cities.
+FPUA's Hartman Substation interconnects with FPL's Emerson via Fort Pierce, Hartman-Midway #1, and Hartman-Midway #2 138 kV transmission lines.
+The second interconnection is from the jointly-owned transmission facilities of FPUA and the City of Vero Beach at County Line Substation to FPL's Emerson Substation.
+County Line Substation No. 20 is connected by two separate, single circuit, 138 kV transmission lines to FPL's Emerson 230/138 kV substation and FPUA's Garden City (No. 2) Substation.
+FPUA and Vero Beach jointly own the substation, the connecting lines to FPL's Emerson Station, and some part of the 138kV tie between the two municipal utilities.